Creating a Basic Page

 When the page is saved, the revision log will be saved including the typed message, date and time of revision, and author for future reference.

 A featured image for the page can be added.
-Select Browse media or Add media to add a picture from your computer or already existing media from the Media library.
+Select Browse media or Add media to add a picture from your computer or already existing media from the Media Library.

 Check the box to automatically generate a URL alias.
 Otherwise, specify an alternative path by which this data can be accessed.
 For example, type “/about” when writing an about page.

-Write the username of the content author.
+Write the username of the content author and when it was authored.

 You can create relationships to taxonomy terms.
 Commonly used to organize and classify content behind the scenes.